sudoblockio/tackle/README.md

 [//]: # (* [Slack]&#40;https://join.slack.com/t/slack-y748219/shared_invite/zt-1cqreswyd-5qDBE53QlY97mQOI6DhcKw&#41;)

-Tackle is an experimental general purpose configuration language for building modular code generators and declarative CLIs.
-Built as a fork of [cookiecutter](https://github.com/cookiecutter/cookiecutter), it can make any config file into a CLI with both strong and weakly typed programmable flow control common to a general purpose programming language.
-Basically you can write a fully functional Turing-complete program out of a config file.
+Tackle is a multi-paradigm configuration language for building modular code generators, schema validators, and declarative CLIs.
+Built as a fork of [cookiecutter](https://github.com/cookiecutter/cookiecutter) and on top of [pydantic](), it can make any config file into a CLI with both strong and weakly typed programmable flow control common to a general purpose programming language.
+Comparable with [CUE](), [Jsonnet](), and [Dhall](),  with more features and cleaner syntax, you can write a fully functional Turing-complete program out of a json/yaml/toml file.
 It's wild.

 **With tackle, you can build:**
 - Modular code generators / repo scaffolding tools that can be updated over time
 - Interactive glue code for infrastructure-as-code deployment strategies
+- Validate complex schemas composing them with strongly typed objects
 - Generic utilities like SSH helpers and dotfile managers
 - Combinations of all of the above and anything else you can think of

 [//]: # (- Declarative makefile alternatives for advanced toolchain management)

-> If this project gets enough adoption / stars, it will be re-written in a compiled language, either Go or Rust.
-Give it a star if you'd like to see that.
+> WARNING: Tackle is still in alpha so expect some changes in the future.

 ### Features

+- Multi-paradigm
+  - Create strong and weakly typed objects with custom validation logic
+  - Objects can have methods and be extended through inheritance
+  - Compose objects to create nested validation structures

 - Makes arbitrary yaml / json / toml [dynamic](https://sudoblockio.github.io/tackle/hook-methods/)
-  - Embed loops, conditionals, and other custom logic
+  - Embed loops, conditionals, and other custom flow control logic
-  - Self documenting CLI to call logic
+  - Self documenting CLI to call tackle from command line
 - Ships with a collection of over [100 hooks](https://sudoblockio.github.io/tackle) that act like plugins within your config file
   - [Prompt user for inputs](https://sudoblockio.github.io/tackle)
   - [Generate code from templates](https://sudoblockio.github.io/tackle/providers/Generate/)